Seeing Double (album): Background

-In April 2003, S Club released their first feature film, Seeing Double, directed by music-video director Nigel Dick, which was to be the last time the group would be seen on-screen together.
-Unlike its television predecessors, the film moved into the realm of children's fantasy, and saw the group fighting evil scientist Victor Gaghan in his quest to clone the world's pop stars.
-The film's release was marked by many rumours that the group were about to split, which were quickly denied by the six.
-However, ten days after the release of their movie, the rumours were confirmed when it was announced live on stage—during their S Club United tour on 21 April 2003 – that, after a final single and greatest hits album, S Club would part ways.
-The band cited a mutual split, expressing it was simply a time "to move on and face new challenges".
+The film's release meanwhile, was marked by many rumours that the group were about to split, which were quickly denied by the six.
+However, ten days after the release of their movie, the rumours were confirmed when it was announced live on stage—during their S Club United Tour on 21 April 2003 – that, after a final single and greatest hits album, S Club would part ways.
+The group cited a mutual split, expressing it was simply a time "to move on and face new challenges".
 Many fans felt "betrayed" and "disappointed" by the breakup, as well as "angry" due to the group denying rumours only two weeks before at the Seeing Double premiere.
-Many compared the demise of the group to that of fellow pop band Steps, as they too had denied their intentions until the moment before their split, after which they were accused of acting out of "greed and cynicism".
-Since the split, the members of S Club have commented on how exhausting being in the band was, due to hectic schedules and long filming days.
+Many compared the demise of the group to that of fellow pop group Steps, as they too had denied their intentions until the moment before their split, after which they were accused of acting out of "greed and cynicism".
+Since the split, the members of S Club have commented on how exhausting being in the group was, due to hectic schedules and long filming days.

+The release of the second and final single from the album in May 2003, "Love Ain't Gonna Wait for You", was featured as a double A-side alongside Say Goodbye, a song that featured only in their final compilation album, Best: The Greatest Hits of S Club 7.
+The single peaked at number 2 in the UK Singles chart.